-Attracting great talent starts with the job description, says Nate Brown, director of customer experience at UL EHS Sustainability in Nashville.
-The description should be clear and concise, detailing exactly what new hires will be doing and why that work matters.
-“You need to be transparent about day-to-day activities and how they tie into your company’s overall mission,” Brown says.
-“People are really looking for meaningful work.”
+Attracting great talent starts with the job description, which should be clear and concise, detailing exactly what new hires will be doing and why that work matters.
+It is also important to be transparent about day-to-day activities and how they tie into your company’s overall mission.

-To further connect new hires to the company’s mission, Brown’s strategy for seasonal hiring also includes leveraging corporate social responsibility (CSR) initiatives.
+To further connect new hires to the company’s mission, your strategy for seasonal hiring should include leveraging corporate social responsibility (CSR) initiatives.
 A company’s efforts to support their local community, charities and the environment can become a vehicle for finding employees that fit your brand.
-“If you can transform your CSR efforts into a recruiting beacon, that’s a huge opportunity,” Brown says.

 Outsourcing best practices